-Strict rules govern how sparkling wine and champagne can be described when it comes to dryness and sweetness, with labels determined according to the residual sugar content per litre.
-Unsurprisingly, this can have a dramatic effect on the taste, so it's worth knowing your brut from your doux.
+Strict rules govern how sparkling wine and champagne can be described in terms of dryness and sweetness, with labels determined according to the residual sugar content per litre.

-Charles Metcalfe co-chair of the International Wine Challenge (IWC)
+Charles Metcalfe - speaker, author, and co-founder of the International Wine Challenge

-Sam Caporn Master of Wine, wine consultant, speaker, writer and IWC judge
+Peter McCombie - Master of Wine, restaurant wine consultant, speaker, writer and critic

 Glass bottles can usually go in your household recycling bin.
 If your council doesn’t accept them, you can take them to a local bottle bank.